CyVerse-learning-materials/neon_data_science/step1.rst

 - Enter the name "NEON2018" into the Project Name, and something simple like "NEON Data Institute 2018" into the description.
 Then click 'create'.

-3. Select the newly created project
+Select the newly created project

 - Click on your newly created project!

 - Now, click 'New' and then "Instance" from the dropdown menu to start up a new virtual machine.

 *Start a new Instance*
 ~~~~~~~~~~~~~~~~~~~~~~

-From in your Project folder, you can select "New" and "Instance"
+From your Project folder, you can select "New" and "Instance"

 1. Select a featured image with a Graphic User Interface (GUI).

-**Atmosphere Image(s):**
+**Suggested Atmosphere Image(s):**

 .. list-table::
     :header-rows: 1